 We all love music.
 It can make us happy or sad, but it always brings us closer together.
 If you're making music, your instruments are your tools, but the chances are that you think of them as your babies — and it makes sense that you do.
 A great instrument rarely comes cheap, so you wouldn't want anything bad to happen to it.
 Of course, if you maintain it properly and take care of it, it can serve you for years or even decades.
 Still, a moment comes in every musician's life when they realize that they have more gear than space.
 And once strings and snares start invading your home or studio space, it's time to rent a storage unit.
 We get your trouble, and we want to help you with it.
-So, here are six tips for safely storing musical instruments just for you.
+So, here are

 1. Pay Attention to the Environment